-Though the possibilities for snack theft may go up with the mercury, summer isn’t necessarily great news for all dogs.
-That’s because many suffer from hay fever – just like us humans do.
+Long summer days spell picnics in the pack, sandwiches ripe for the stealing, and epic games of fetch.
+Though the possibilities for snack theft may go up with the temperature, summer isn’t necessarily great news for all dogs.
+That’s because many suffer from hay fever – just like us humans.

 If your dog has any of these symptoms, it’s likely that they suffer from a pollen allergy – essentially, doggy hay fever.

-Pollen coming into contact with your dog’s skin can also trigger the histamine response – so frolicking in a grassy pollen meadow this summer could leave your pet with a persistent itch.
+Much like in humans, symptoms of canine hay fever begin in April and can last until late summer.
+However, it's not just inhaled pollen that can trigger hay fever in dogs.
+Pollen coming into contact with your dog’s skin can also trigger the histamine response – so frolicking in a grass pollen meadow this spring and summer, with high pollen counts, could leave your pet with a persistent itch.

-Brush daily As well as a good brush down every day, remember to carefully comb or cut out matted hair.
+Brush daily – As well as a good brush down every day, remember to carefully comb or cut out matted hair.
 Any lumps or clumps can hold dirt and debris, which is uncomfortable for your pet – and can cause bacterial dermatitis.

 After-walkies wipe down – Wipe your dog down with a damp towel after they’ve been out in the grass – this helps to remove pollen trapped in your dog's coat.
 Another way to help is going for a walk early in the morning.